hgmason/DABS-MS/README.md

 test_keyword3<br>

 It also expects that there's an image directory, ground truth directory, and (optionally) a out-of-bounds directory, with files following a consistent structure.
 These structures can be defined in the img_template, gt_template, and oob_template sections of the parameter dictionary.

+## Learner Object
+The "learner" is an object which handles all of the network's training, testing, etc. The goal is to separate the "input" and "processing" as much as possible, for maximal versatility.
+Its main functions are as follows.
+- train(): train the model using the given parameter dictionary
+- export(): create and save the deformation fields for all the valid/test cases
+- evaluate(): create and save the deformed meshes for all the valid/test cases, as well as evaluate their accuracy using the Dice Score and 95th Percentile Hausdorff Distance metrics.
+The resulting values are saved.